 If your iron has no heat indicator, test it by putting in a teaspoon of water.
 When it stops steaming, the iron is ready for the batter.
 To cure sticking, turn the iron off for a minute, leave it shut and open it gently when you think the waffle should have softened a little.
 Presently, it will come free.

 Measure 1-1/2 cups of flour, then sift it with 3 teaspoons baking powder, 1/2 teaspoon salt, and 2 teaspoons sugar.
 Measure a cup of milk, break into it 2 eggs, and beat.
-Stir the liquid quickly into the dry ingredients, add 4 to 6 tablespoons of melted shortening (or butter).
+Stir the liquid quickly into the dry ingredients, add 4 to 6 tablespoons of melted shortening (or butter, as butter makes the waffles much crisper).
 About 4 tablespoons of batter make one waffle.
 Cook for four to 5 minutes, until waffle stops steaming.

 Now let's get back to the batter.
 It's a marvelously adaptable gloop.
 There are a number of ways you can dress it up for luncheon parties.
 For instance, add a cup of grated cheese to the batter after the shortening.
 This glorified waffle, served with a couple of strips of bacon and a broiled tomato, is really something.

 Or sprinkle a couple of tablespoons of minced ham over each waffle just before you close the iron.
 You'll love 'em!

 But for the sweet tooth, here are some real slayers using the basic homemade waffle recipe above:

 3 cups cornflakes